 Let’s celebrate the 70th anniversary of the start of the fabled Pebble Beach Road Races round the pine trees on the Monterey Peninsular.
 This web site will be the focal point for the activities of the natural successors, the owners and drivers of many of the cars which raced there; this is the web site for the Del Monte Trophy Race Group which groups these race cars at the Rolex Monterey Motorsports Reunion every year (the 1947-1955 Sports Racing & GT Cars group) and which makes sorties to other circuits like Sonoma.
 The 2020 event was cancelled due to the Covid-19 pandemic, so the Pebble Beach celebrations have been held over to this year.

 The plan for 2021… The Pebble Beach Concours d’Elegance and the Rolex Monterey Motorsports Reunion, the two anchors of the Monterey Car Week, are developing activities in celebration of the first Pebble Beach Concours d’Elegance and the first Pebble Beach Road Races.
 We are the Race Group connection between today’s Concours and the Laguna Seca Raceway.
 The Concours organizers have assembled all 5 of the Del Monte Trophy race winners as a 2021 Special Exhibition Class.
 These are the ex-Phil Hill Jaguar XK-120, the ex-Carstens/ Bill Pollack Allard J2, the ex-Sterling Edwards Ferrari Mondial, the ex-Phil Hill and Carrol Shelby Ferrari 750 Monza and the Mercury Baldwin Special.
 There will also be a large group of former Concours Best of Show winners.
-We will be working with Concours staff and Pat Phinney to create an Exhibit of significant photos of the Road Races from the Julian P Graham Archives which will be on display, during the week, at the “Turn 12 Restaurant” in Monterey.
-We are meeting with the Reunion organizers and will be working to support any projects that they decide to launch for this Celebration program.
+We will be working with Concours staff to create an Exhibit of significant photos of the Road Races from the Julian P Graham Archives which will be on display, during the week, at the Pebble Beach Concours d’Elegance and at the Laguna Seca circuit.
+See the press release below and the opther pages on this web site.

 Don’t miss our news updates here (click on News above) and on Facebook at www.facebook.com/MontereySportsCarRoadRacers.
 The list of cars and their owners was brought up to date in October 2020; click on Cars above (but we remain eternally grateful for details on any car and driver not yet featured (email material to [email protected] please).